robbie-cahill/serve-public/README.md

 #### Prerequisites
-The only real external dependency is NodeJS 14+.
-Everything else will be taken care of by `npm`.
+The only real external dependency you need to be aware of is NodeJS 14+.
+Everything else will be taken care of by `npm` which comes bundled with NodeJS.

 #### Installation
 Once you have NodeJS installed, to install `serve-public` run the following.